sha0coder/noise-hunter/README.md

 ## TODO

-TODO: white noise only replicating saved metrics (test.csv)   (if it makes sense)
+- white noise only replicating saved metrics (test.csv)   (if it makes sense)
+- basic ANC (active noise cancelation)

 ## Some charts with libreoffice based on the csv